-To truly reap the benefits of new tech-enabled approaches to innovation, organizations are also changing how they work.
+To truly reap the benefits of new tech-enabled approaches to innovation, organisations are also changing how they work.
 In AEC, successful strategies include changing how contracts are structured, improving data collection and analytics, and creating a more formal structure for infusing innovation into day-to-day work.
-In D&M, fostering more diverse, crossfunctional internal teams, collaborating with universities and startups, and making room in the culture for innovation are helping organizations successfully nurture and monetize new ideas.
+In D&M, fostering more diverse, cross-functional internal teams, collaborating with universities and start-ups, and making room in the culture for innovation are helping organisations to successfully nurture and monetise new ideas.
 Experts are confident that those able to clear the hurdles to adoption are poised to benefit from embracing innovation across their ecosystems.